abkra1/aix_firmware/esp_32_read_ampere/README_axamp.md

 "URL-User" : http header basic auth usename if passed, required when "ax-server" is used as backend "URL-Passphrase" : http header basic auth password if passed, required when "ax-server" is used as backend

+Prometheus oush
+The device can send the data by oush request.
+It uses the "URL" as endpoint.
+Do not enter anythin in the "redirect-*" config parameters.
+The data is sent at text POSt reqest, one value per line.